Nathaniel G. S. Hart: Military service and death

 Unable to march with the able-bodied prisoners who were being directed to Fort Malden, Hart paid a friendly Indian to take him to the fort.
 Along the way they encountered other Indians, who shot and scalped Hart.
 Hart and an estimated 30–100 unarmed prisoners were killed by Indians on January 23, the day after the battle, in what became known as the River Raisin Massacre.
 (Note: Elliott reportedly said, "He tried to explain that it is impossible to restrain the Indians and (...) that they are simply seeking revenge for their own losses." (of Tippecanoe and Mississinewa).)

 The high fatalities of the Americans in the Battle of Frenchtown and the subsequent Massacre of prisoners became fuel for pro-war political factions known as War Hawks, and for anti-British sentiment of the era.
 The phrase "Remember the Raisin!" entered the lexicon of the day as a flashpoint for popular sentiment, becoming a battle cry for American troops, especially the ones on the western frontier.
 The fact that many of the murdered men were well-known and well-connected members of Kentucky's elite increased the public outcry.
 Among the dead was Colonel John Allen, Henry Clay's law-partner and co-counsel in Aaron Burr's conspiracy trial at Frankfort.
 Hart's death is remembered in modern times as "The Murder of Captain Hart."
 Major Benjamin Franklin Graves of Lexington was another officer apparently killed while a prisoner of the Potawatomi, who were overseeing him and others marching to Detroit.
-Many American prisoners disappeared or were killed while being force-marched back to British-held territory.
+Many American prisoners disappeared or were killed by Indians while being marched back to British-held territory.